Karen J. Rooney, Ph.D.

 classwork home to finish.
 Sue was involved in a disagreement

-the swing.
-Both girls were separated and were put in time-out
+on the swing.
+Both girls were separated and were put in

 Did not have papers signed by parents.